Dehaka Build Guide “Collect their Essence!”

 - Use Isolation on key assassins or supports to get the most out of it.

 Dehaka's Role in the Current Meta

 Dehaka is a strong pick as a waveclear Bruiser.
 Although he has high health and amazing regenerative potential, the absence of gap-closers makes him less than ideal as a primary tank.
 Dehaka's kit makes him highly disruptive in team fights.
-His ability to walk through enemies with Dark Swarm allows for positioning options which cannot be ignored by the enemy team, because Symbiosis deals potentially constant AoE damage to nearby foes.
+His ability to walk through enemies with Dark Swarm allows for positioning options which cannot be ignored by the enemy team.
 Brushstalker gives him unique opportunities to gank.
 It also allows him to soak experience longer than other Bruisers or Tanks, and still arrive to team fights and objectives on time.
 Dehaka is strong on teams that have existing crowd-control Abilities that can setup Drag and Isolation.
 Reliably landing these abilities on key targets is an important part of using him well.

 - 15 Dec.
 2019 (this page): Updated Role in the Current Meta to include information on current Nexus Anomaly.

 - 18 Apr.
 2019 (abilities page): Updated to account for balance patch.
 Removed references to "Warrior" class.

 - 18 Apr.
 2019 (talents page): Talent discussion updated to account for balance patch.